tcheukueppoo/maat/docs/gc.md

 threads.
 A maatine is basically a lightweight or virtual thread that has at least one state a.k.a context with each state owning a stack to execute some bytecode, a maatine can switch between any of its states or states from other maatines gotten via sharing points.
-Each maatine performs its collection either inc or gen mode and makes sure unreachable objects owned by a maatine and linked to live objects in other maatine do not get collected by setting a midpoint where all collectors converge into before sweeping.
+Each maatine performs its collection in incremental or genenrational mode and makes sure an object unreachable to the maatine that owns it, referenced by a live objects from other maatines, is not reclamed by the GC.
+This is achieved by establishing a synchronization point at the end of each atomic phase where all collectors have to wait for some times(by probably switching to the mutator) before proceeding to the sweep phase.
 That said, a lot must be considered to assure coherency and efficient synchronization.
-Before you start arguing the sense behind doing an incremental generational garbage collection, note that an incremental collection in generational mode is performed when we are to we are to do major collection since short living objects are small enough for a minor collection to be considered as a single garbage collection step.
+Before you start arguing the sense behind doing an incremental generational garbage collection, note that an incremental collection in generational mode is performed in a major collection since short living objects are small enough for a minor collection to be considered as a single garbage collection step.

 Why have we choosen this design: